Associahedra for finite type cluster algebras and minimal relations between $\mathbf{g}$-vectors

 where~$(\b{f}_x)_{x \in \principalVariables}$ denotes the canonical basis of~$\R^{\principalVariables}$.
 We obtain the following statement.

 \begin{corollary} For any finite type exchange matrix~$\B_\circ$, the type cone of the cluster fan~$\gvectorFan[\B_\circ]$ is given by

 \end{corollary}

 \begin{example} Consider the cluster fans illustrated in \cref{fig:clusterFans}.
-The type cone of the left fan of \cref{fig:clusterFans} lives in~$\R^9$ and has a linearity space of dimension~$3$.
+The type cone of the left fan of \cref{fig:clusterFans} lives in~$\R^9$ and has a lineality space of dimension~$3$.
 It has $6$ facet-defining inequalities (given below), which correspond to the mesh mutations of \cref{thm:extremalExchangeablePairsCA} as illustrated in \cref{fig:labelFacetDefiningInequalititiesCA1}.

-The type cone of the right fan of \cref{fig:clusterFans} lives in~$\R^{12}$ and has a linearity space of dimension~$3$.
+The type cone of the right fan of \cref{fig:clusterFans} lives in~$\R^{12}$ and has a lineality space of dimension~$3$.
 It has $9$ facet-defining inequalities (given below), which correspond to the mesh mutations of \cref{thm:extremalExchangeablePairsCA} as illustrated in \cref{fig:labelFacetDefiningInequalititiesCA2}.

 \centerline{$

 $}

 \end{example}